I went to Paris! and this song was stuck in my and Carolina's heads the whole time. Listen to it while you look at the pics and as I tell you stories!

 louis vuitton shop...uhm, kind of strange display, but i was there, and it was there, and i had my camera in hand so i took a picture.

-i really dont get the obsession, but thats just me. it was multi-story and there were very many VERY excited japanese people running about.
+i really dont get the obsession, but thats just me. it was multi-story and there were very many VERY excited japanese people running about.someday... maybe.

 met up with Nadia, Asal's lovely friend I met back in Chatel. she currently lives in Paris.
 I have no idea why she wasnt looking at the camera...we unsuccessfully tried 5 times before giving up.